olushoks/lease-orb/README.md

 1. Navigate to the back-end in the terminal or CLI.
 2. npm install to download the dependencies.
 3. MongoDB URI/Connection string is required to connect to MongoDB Atlas in order be able to store user info to the Database.
-If you do not have an account, you can easily sign up for a free-tier account here: https://www.mongodb.com/cloud/atlas/register
+If you do not have an account, you can easily sign up for a free-tier account here: https://www.mongodb.com/cloud/atlas/register.
+Once you have your connection string, create a config folder at the base of the back-end folder, then create a json file inside of it, and copy this code there:

+`
+{
+  "mongoURI": [INSERT YOUR CONNECTION STRING HERE], "jwtSecret": [ENTER A SECRET CODE HERE FOR JWT GENERATION], "expiresIn": "6h"
+}
+`

 4. npm start to spin the server.
 It will default to http://localhost:5000.
 If you'd like to use a different port, navigate to the index.js file, and make the change on Line 15

 ###### FRONT-END

 1. Navigate to the front-end in the terminal or CLI.
 2. npm install to download the dependencies.
 3. Google-Map API key is required for Map features (Listing and Searching available lease(s)).
-You can sign up for Google API Key here: https://cloud.google.com/
+You can sign up for Google API Key here: https://cloud.google.com/.
+Once you have your API key, where. you have `import APIKEY from "../../key";` in both the Map and MapWithAutoComplete component to `const APIKEY = [YOUR API Key]`
 4. npm start to spin the server.
 It will default to http://localhost:3000 if you do not have anything currently on it, otherwise, it will ask in the terminal/CLI if you'd like to spin it on another port.

 ## SUGGESTION(S)